 For some years in the 1990s there was a second YEE office hosted by a member organisation from Malta in order to deal with the Mediterranean issues closely.

 In 1998, the third change of the location of the office occurred.
 This time for the residence of YEE's office a medieval stronghold Toulcuv Dvur based in Prague was chosen.
 The ecological center establised there unites a range of ecological, educational and cultural activities.
 The area includes eight hectares of land including wetlands around a little stream.
 YEE's office is still located there today.

 In 2001, there was a dispute among the board and it was problematic to organise the Annual Meeting.
 There were financial problems and it was hard to rule the organisation.
-The secretary general left the organisation, not being able to solve the situation.

 After that critical year many new improvements were done in the organisation.
 Every year more and more organisations attend the Annual Meeting, the budget is growing, more projects are run and more participants attend them.
 In 2013 we have 45 member organisations from 26 countries.

-In 2003, new changes happened in the office - YEE started to host EVS volunteers who help as members of the office team in daily work of the organisation.
+From 2003 YEE started to host EVS volunteers who help as members of the office team in daily work of the organisation.